PrestonPayne/CSCI201_Project/README.md

 Look at SampleData.rar if you want to have some sample data to work with.
 Import the corresponding csv files to your table in MySQL workbench after running createDB.sql

+Select API 26 and hardware GLES 2.0 when using emulators